 5. Tuition Assistance for Mexican Students (TAMS)

-You will also need to convince the program Trust that you intend to return to Mexico after you’ve graduated.
+You will also need to convince the scholarship Trust that you intend to return to Mexico after you’ve graduated.
 Applications are usually due by May 31.
 It’s a highly competitive grant, so the authorities don’t accept late applications.

 6. Academic Excellence Scholarships for UT Dallas